open-policy-agent/opa/docs/docs/operations.md

 Note that the metaschemas [https://json-schema.org/draft-04/schema](https://json-schema.org/draft-04/schema), [https://json-schema.org/draft-06/schema](https://json-schema.org/draft-06/schema), and [https://json-schema.org/draft-07/schema](https://json-schema.org/draft-07/schema), are always available, even without network access.

+This applies both to schemas resolved while type checking a policy, and to schemas compiled at evaluation time by the `json.match_schema` and `json.verify_schema` built-in functions.
+A schema passed to either built-in may contain a remote `$ref`, and if the host is not permitted, the reference is not fetched and the built-in reports an error instead.

 Similarly, the `allow_net` capability restricts what hosts the `http.send` built-in function may send requests to, and what hosts the `net.lookup_ip_addr` built-in function may resolve IP addresses for.

 ### Features